-Paradoxically, one of the best way to control Brown Algae using light is to increase the amount of light so competitors can lock away phosphorus and nitrates.
+Paradoxically, one of the best ways to control Brown Algae using light is to increase the amount of light so competitors can lock away phosphorus and nitrates.

 Nutrients for Brown Algae

-Like plants and Green Algae, Brown Algae needs several nutrients to survive, with silicates, carbon dioxide, and phosphorus being high on the list.
-In newly set up aquariums these nutrients can be very easy to find.
+Like plants and Green Algae, Brown Algae need several nutrients to survive, with silicates, carbon dioxide, and phosphorus being high on the list.
+In a newly set up freshwater aquarium, these nutrients can be very easy to find.

 Fish food is often high in phosphorus, which mostly passes right through your fish and into the water where Diatoms can intake it.
-And since Diatoms need far less light than Green Algae or plants they have an easy head start in new aquariums.
+Uneaten food that is not digested can cause even greater algae problems since fish poop is food that has most of the nutrients removed from it.
+And since Diatoms need far less light than Green Algae or plants they have an easy head start in new tanks.

 How Do I Get Rid of Brown Algae?

-Unfortunately, this is the least most effective method because strictly speaking, Diatoms are not plants.
+Unfortunately, this is the least effective method for removing brown algae.
+In truth, speaking, Diatoms are not plants.
 Aquarium algicides have limited to no effect on them.
 Brown Algae can even live in chlorinated pools and other places green algae would wither.

 Management through physical means and understanding the underlying chemistry are by far the best ways to remove Brown Algae from a fish tank.